 As a school striving to achieve an all-inclusive education, all students’ basic needs for education should be met.
 Deaf or hard of hearing students often struggle not because they can’t keep up with comprehending the material, but because classroom communication is largely verbal.
 They may miss key information that was said but not written on the board, or which was said too quickly, etc.

-According to University of Washington, CART “enhance(s) students’ ability to learn in a classroom setting and communicate with instructors, mentors, and peers–Accuracy, speed and the ability to use it in a wide variety of practical applications allows CART to enable students to follow dialogue efficiently and precisely.”
+According to the University of Washington, CART “enhance(s) students’ ability to learn in a classroom setting and communicate with instructors, mentors, and peers.
+Its accuracy, speed and the ability to use it in a wide variety of practical applications allows CART to enable students to follow dialogue efficiently and precisely.”

 In classes that use more challenging vocabulary or technical terms, CART users can see the exact words being said and ask about them or look them up as needed.
 Students are not losing vocabulary that is hard to interpret.
 CART transcripts can also be saved and sent to students for studying purposes.